Black Friday → 40% OFF Annual Plans

 Navigating around gatekeepers can be very tricky when contacting someone by phone.
 You want to do it as quickly as possible, giving the gatekeeper the right amount of information to get through to the lead.

 Sometimes, the simpler you can keep things, the better.
-This template shows you how you can quickly give enough information to the gatekeeper, establish rapport, and ask to go through as quickly as possible.
+This template shows you how you can quickly give enough information to the gatekeeper, establish rapport and ask to go through as quickly as possible.

-The most common objection you’ll get while on the phone is someone saying “Can I call you back?”.
-That’s why it makes sense to write scripts for this and for the rest of your most common objections.
+The most common objection you'll get while on the phone is someone saying

 Source: Salesmate